Office Properties Income Trust: $2.4B Office REIT Chapter 11

 | March 2029 Notes | $300.0 million | 9.000% | March 2029 | 17 properties |

-The secured facilities reveal the REIT's prior restructuring efforts.
-The 9.000% coupon on the September 2029 Notes and March 2029 Notes reflects the premium OPI had to pay to extend maturities and secure additional time—interest rates far above pre-pandemic levels that themselves contributed to the company's unsustainable debt burden.
+The 9.000% coupon on the September 2029 Notes and March 2029 Notes reflects the rate OPI paid to extend maturities and secure additional time.

 | Category | Amount | Notes |